-The system has three key components:
+The system has two key components:

 It is important to note that the province of Quebec has separate legislation regarding advertising to children under the Consumer Protection Act.
 It prohibits commercial advertising that targets children under the age of thirteen.